Nahum Tevet: The Painting Lessons Sculptures 1983-1990

 In this large scale intricate colourful and playful floor (sometimes floor and wall) sculptures, Tevet breaks the distinction between sculpture and painting, while examining both media and the 20s Century historical, modernist and canonic movements.
 From this group of works many were shown in few European Museum shows, in Documenta 8 and Kassel 1987 (pic).
-The whole series was a subject of a large exhibition at the Tel Aviv Museum of Art in 1991 (curator Yona Fischer, Catalog).
+The whole series was the subject of a large exhibition at the Tel Aviv Museum of Art in 1991 (curator Yona Fischer, Catalog).

-The British critic -philosopher Michael Newman wrote about the painting Lessons in 1986:
+The British critic-philosopher Michael Newman wrote about the painting Lessons in 1986:

 "…We haven't simply left the "Master narratives" behind, but rather continued it in the form "the End of the master narrative"… these speculations are not irrelevant aside, but rather a precondition for understanding the exemplary nature of Tevet sculptures and the reason why it is among the most important art being made today….”

 Room Works, 1993-2006

 There were few "rules" to the large rooms floor installations Nahum Tevet created between 1993-2006: In these works, Tevet took away the highly painterly surface, which was so present in the former Painting Lessons Series, and created instead furniture's like modules which components were painted in the same way a housepainter would coat his furniture.
 Within the painterly/sculptural/architectural vectors typical to his artistic project, here the painterly aspect is less present.

 Despite its complexity, there is no clear constructions behind these works, only “things” standing on the floor near/on each other or leaning, like in a storage or a shop.
 They are mostly arranged following a grid, and yet, without any visible rational code.

 The earlier works of this group is Man with Camera 1993-94 and Untitled 1995-6 followed by A Page from a Catalogue,1998 in which Tevet introduced the "white partitions" a new element which serves as architectonic device, defining areas within the work while creating breaks in the narratives of the event.